Detailed properties in the Office 365 audit log

 When your export all results for an audit log search, the raw data from the Office 365 unified audit log is copied to a comma-separated value (CSV) file that is downloaded to your local computer.
 This file contains additional information from each audit record in a column named AuditData.
 This column contains a multi-value property for multiple properties from the audit log record.
 Each of the property: value pairs in this multi-value property are separated by a comma.

-You can use the Power Query in Excel to split this column into multiple columns so that each property will have its own column.
-This will let you sort and filter on one or more of these properties.
-To learn how to do this, see the "Split a column by delimiter" section in Split a column of text (Power Query).
+You can use the JSON transform feature in Power Query in Excel to split the AuditData column into multiple columns so that each property has its own column.
+This lets you sort and filter on one or more of these properties.
+To learn how to do this, see Export, configure, and view audit log records.

 |Property||Description||Office 365 service that has this property|